Living with an Ignition Interlock Device

 At first, this prerequisite to driving can seem like a pain.
 It can be frustrating.
 However, ignition interlock devices test quickly and are easy to use.

 Once you get into the habit of using an in-car breathalyzer, it will become part of your daily routine.
-For example, because our ultra-efficient devices are designed to be discrete, they help make living with an ignition interlock device easy.
+For example, because our ultra-efficient devices are designed to be discreet, they help make living with an ignition interlock device easy.
 In fact, using one of our in-car breathalyzers can take as little as 10 seconds.

 Just like putting on your seatbelt, using an ignition interlock device will become second nature in no time.